casinca/LLM-quest/llm_quest/alignment/grpo/README.md

-# RLHF with GRPO from scratch on preference tuning
+# RLHF with GRPO from scratch: Preference tuning

 Only external dependency is `tiktoken` for tokenization.
 Not using `transformers`, we're collating (batching, padding, masking...) ourselves & only starting with models